 \section{Introduction}

 Tour problems of chess pieces over chessboards have always been an interesting topic in Discrete Mathematics, that have been widely studied over the years due to their vast variety of applications, like Hamiltonian cycles and graph domination, and due to the fact that many combinatorial problems can be translated in this setting, like graph labelings and embeddings, see \cite{W}.
-Moreover, there are many variations that can be proposed and studied, such as considering different chess pieces \cite{CZ,K}, or changing the structure of the chessboard, that for instance might have holes \cite{MF2}, or be embedded inside a surface \cite{MF1}.

-In this article, we consider a tour problem introduced in \cite{CDP}, called \textit{Crazy Knight's Tour Problem}, that arised from a particular class of combinatorial arrays, called Heffter arrays, firstly introduced by Archdeacon in \cite{A}, and then widely studied in successive works, see \cite{PD23}.
-A solution to this tour problem allows the construction of $2$-face colorable embeddings of complete graphs on orientable surfaces (this can be extended more in general to Cayley graphs), see \cite{CDP} for details.
+Here, we consider a tour problem introduced in \cite{CDP}, called \textit{Crazy Knight's Tour Problem}, that arises from a particular class of combinatorial arrays, called Heffter arrays, firstly introduced by Archdeacon in \cite{A}, and then widely studied in successive works.
+A solution to this tour problem allows the construction of $2$-face colorable embeddings of complete graphs on orientable surfaces, see \cite{CDP} for details.
 As shown below, the tour problem can be defined more in general on the filled cells of any array, while the content of each cell is not relevant for the problem.
-For this reason, in this work we are not going to report notions and results relative to Heffter arrays, and we address the interested reader to the survey \cite{PD23}.
+For this reason, in this work we are not going to report notions and results on Heffter arrays, and we address the interested reader to the survey \cite{PD23}.

-In what follows, we consider a chessboard that might have some holes, that we represent as an array where some cells are allowed to be empty, i.e. that it is partially filled.
-From now on, all arrays are considered to be partially filled by default, and to avoid trivial cases we assume that every row and every column contains at least one filled cell.
-Moreover, unless explicitely stated, every array that we consider is toroidal, hence if we have an $m \times n$ array the row and column indexes of its filled cells are written with their residue class modulo $m$ and modulo $n$, respectively.
+In what follows, we consider a chessboard that might have some holes, that we represent as an array where some cells are allowed to be empty, i.e., a partially filled array (the empty cells of the array are colored in gray).
+Moreover, to avoid trivial cases, we assume that every row and every column of an array contains at least one filled cell.
+Finally, unless explicitely stated, every array that we consider is toroidal, hence if we have an $m \times n$ array the row and column indexes of its filled cells are written with their residue class modulo $m$ and modulo $n$, respectively.